 Because whey protein is a concentrate, a segment of consumers may consider it a processed food.
 However, it is not chemically modified.
 Much like other natural processed concentrated food products (frozen juices, tomato paste, granulated sugar, etc.), whey protein concentrate also is truly all-natural, and manufacturers can tout it as such.

-In fact, it serves well at replacing many non-natural fillers and can impact the nutritional value of many applications.
-Manufacturers and consumers can be assured that Grande Bravo® Functional Whey Protein is made with fresh, natural ingredients using only a natural production process, with zero chemicals, additives, artificial colors or preservatives.
+In fact, it serves well at replacing many non-natural fillers and starches, and it can improve the nutritional value of many applications.
+Manufacturers and consumers can be assured that Grande Bravo® Functional Whey Protein is made with fresh, natural ingredients using only a natural production process with zero chemicals, additives or preservatives.

 3. How is Whey Protein Concentrate Used?

 Whey protein concentrate is a natural solution that can be used to replace more expensive and less shelf-stable ingredients such as milk, cream, butter and eggs.
 Some examples of its applications include:

 - Reduced fat and low calorie foods